 The promise of immunotherapy

-Immunotherapy is a promising type of cancer treatment which harnesses the power of a patient’s own immune system to eradicate cancer.
+Immunotherapy is a promising type of cancer treatment that harnesses the power of a patient’s own immune system to eradicate cancer.

 In the last few years, it has emerged as the fourth major arm of cancer treatment, along with surgery, chemotherapy and radiation therapy.
 But while responses are extremely promising in some patients, most people show no response to this type of treatment.

-Several TFRI-funded projects are trying to make harness the full potential of this form of precision medicine by understanding exactly why this happens.
+Several TFRI-funded projects are trying to harness the full potential of immunotherapy by finding new ways to understand exactly who will benefit from it while also searching for better ways to elicit immune response in patients who may not -- on paper -- appear to benefit from these treatments.
 These projects include the Terry Fox Canadian Comprehensive Cancer Centre Network (TF4CN) and the Montreal Cancer Consortium (MCC).

 Some of the doctors and researchers that helped Yves Tellier recover from melanoma are a part of the MCC and are using tissue samples from patients like him to be able to make immunotherapy more effective for others, which is something Tellier is keen on helping them do.